tomberget/github-actions-workshop/tasks/005-steps-vs-jobs.md

 ## Task: Create a Workflow that builds and tests in parallel

+> ![NOTE]
+> As with the previous task, we recommend checking out `main` and creating a new
+> branch for this task to keep your work organized!

 Using the workflow from [Task 2: Running a Build](./002-running-build.md) as a starting point, create a new workflow that has two jobs: one for building the project and another for running tests.